-Anticoagulant rodenticides are the most common type, but ALL types are very dangerous to pets.
-Common active ingredients include: difethialone, brodifacoum, coumarin, warfarin, indandione, diphacinone, and bromadiolone.
-The following active ingredients are not anticoagulants but are still extremely dangerous: bromethalin, cholecalciferol, and zinc phosphide.
-Many dogs will readily eat rodenticides in pellet or block form
+Anticoagulant rodenticides have been the most common type encountered up until recent legislation was passed affecting their availability.
+Vitamin K is the antidote for anticoagulant rodenticide toxicity.
+The alternative rodenticides contain more dangerous toxins and they do not have antidotes.
+Common active ingredients in anticoagulants include: difethialone, brodifacoum, coumarin, warfarin, indandione, diphacinone, and bromadiolone.
+Active ingredients in the alternative rodenticides include: bromethalin, cholecalciferol, and zinc phosphide.
+Many dogs will readily eat rodenticides in pellet or block form.